Low thyroid in elderly women

 However, symptoms that affect sexual health can occur during both hypo- and hyperthyroidism.

+31 Thyroid hormone acts on osteoblasts and osteoclasts to increase bone turnover, leading to net bone loss.
 32 Notably, most studies investigating the relationship between thyroid dysfunction and fracture risk .Doctors consider a low heart rate to be 60 beats per minute (bpm) and below.The Bottom Line.
-A very serious condition, myxedema can cause serious symptoms, including: A low body temperature.

 Thyroid disorders in elderly: A comprehensive review